Skip to content

 Most Laravel applications end up splitting behavior across two separate layers:

-This separation seems clean at first, but over time those internal APIs begin to spread across the application.
-They are global by default, their ownership becomes unclear, and simple page-level behavior becomes harder to reason about.
+This separation seems clean at first, but over time those internal APIs spread across the application.
+They're globally accessible by default, ownership becomes unclear, and simple page-level behavior becomes harder to reason about.

 A basic profile page often grows into something like this: